Teaching Online

 In both of the examples of course conversion at the beginning of the chapter the instructor started off with what they knew of traditional teaching, (Reach read and composed questions, Yendell offered lecture and asked for questions.)
 Both have since converted to a model where more of the learning takes place through discussion between peers and through FAQ boards.
 In Reach's opinion "Requiring her students to discuss online assignments online engendered a sense of community that reduced isolation many students would have felt working entirely on their own."

 I feel that the best approach is to step outside the traditional classroom paradigm and look at the world from the eyes of your students.
 Too much focus is spent on available technology and what is the 'latest' device.
-In an article from Changing Pedagogy: Does the Introduction of Networked Learning Have an Impact on Teaching? the authors make the following comment:
+In an article from

 There is no doubt a long way to go before active learning in e-environments